Chick92/ugv_block_V_instructions/README.md

 - Lights on / off will switch the drive lights on and off
 - Leica on / off will power up and switch off the Leica BLK ARC - the Leica takes approximately 15 seconds to switch on and be ready to start a scan
 - Static pose start and end will start and finish a static pose with the BLKARC, which essentially takes a panorama image which can be inspected in the Cyclone software
-- Shutdown sends a shutdown signal to the UGV, and will safely shutdown the UGV's computer
-- ESTOP deactivates the low level controller, disabling the drive motors, leica and lights.
-The robot requires a reboot or start / stop off the UGV software / system daemon.
-- Mot En will enable torque on the UGV drive motors (enabled by default).
-- Mot Dis will disable torque on the UGV drive motors.
-This is a low power mode and will allow the wheels to freely turn (there is sufficient gearbox friction to prevent the UGV from moving unless it is on a substantial slope).
-- Shutdown enable is required to be selected before the shutdown or reboot buttons will function
-- Reboot sends a reboot command to the UGV's onboard computer

-### Emergency Stop

-ESTOP deactivates the low level controller, disabling the drive motors, Leica and lights.
-The robot requires a reboot or start / stop off the UGV software / system daemon.

-The easiest way to recover from an emergency stop is to power cycle the robot using the On / Off switch at the back of the robot, however if this is not accessible, the same output can be achieved through software with one of the following methods:

 # Switching the UGV communication link (Wifi / Ethernet)